neelance/fuchsia-lab/README.md

 sudo passwd $USER
 ```

 Use [Microsoft Remote Desktop](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466) to connect.
+Simply use "fuchsia-lab" as the "PC name", since Tailscale should take care of resolving the IP address.
 There will be no window manager, but that's okay.

 Start emulator in your SSH session (not the remote desktop):
 ```bash